Celeste Rubanick loses 80,000 Marriott Bonvoy points when she books a hotel in Scotland. Why won’t the company restore the points?

 I’m not comfortable with Marriott’s assertion that it needed to find the points before it returned them to your account.
 That could happen tomorrow or next week — or never.
 Marriott needs a better system to verify if someone used points for fraudulent purposes, and the process should be quick.

 I’m surprised the executives didn’t bother responding.
 Usually, they will delegate an assistant to help facilitate a fast resolution.
 Marriott also has a reputation for great customer service — although it has also faced some criticism from travelers about its Bonvoy loyalty program.
+(Related: This rental is uninhabitable!
+I want my Marriott Bonvoy points back.)

 Unfortunately, there’s no other place to appeal this type of problem.
 If the executives don’t respond, you’re out of luck.
 Unless you get me involved.
 I reviewed your case, and I agreed with you that 10 weeks is far too long to wait for a resolution.
 I contacted Marriott on your behalf.
+(Here’s what you need to know about travel loyalty programs.)

 In response, Marriott sent you an email acknowledging “unauthorized activity” on your Bonvoy account.
 “Evidence shows unauthorized account access with data compromise of unknown source,” the email said.